An elliptic proof of the splitting theorems from Lorentzian geometry: Equi-semiconcavity of the Busemann limits

 \begin{corollary}[{Unit gradients converge a.e.\ for Busemann limits} ] If a family $\{b^+_r\}_{r \ge R}$ is equi-semiconcave on an open set $U \subset M$, then pointwise convergence to a real-valued limit $b^+=\lim_{r\to \infty} b^+_r$ on $U$ implies locally uniform convergence of $b^+_r$ and pointwise convergence a.e. of $db^+_r$ on $U$.
 Moreover, $b^+$ inherits the semiconcavity constants of $\{b^+_r\}_{r \ge R}$.
 If the family consists of approximate Busemann functions \eqref{b^+_r} and $M$ is an (a) globally hyperbolic or (b) timelike geodesically complete spacetime, then a.e. on $U$ their gradients are future-directed and $|db^+|=1=|db^+_r|$. \end{corollary}

 \begin{proof} Semiconcavity implies that in any smooth coordinate chart, the function becomes a concave function after subtraction of a multiple $C$ of a fixed parabola, depending on the coordinates.
-Equi-semiconcavity of $\{b^+_r\}_{r \ge R}$ therefore implies locally uniform convergence of $b^+_r \to b^+$ on $U$ and convergence a.e.\ of their gradients, as for concave functions; c.f.\ Theorem 10.9 and the proof of Theorem 25.7 from Rockafellar \cite{Rockafellar70}.
+Equi-semiconcavity of $\{b^+_r\}_{r \ge R}$ therefore implies locally uniform convergence of $b^+_r \to b^+$ on $U$ and convergence a.e.\ of their gradients, as for concave functions; cf.\ Theorem 10.9 and the proof of Theorem 25.7 from Rockafellar \cite{Rockafellar70}.
 The limit $b^+$ inherits the same constant $C$ of semiconcavity.
 Semiconcavity also implies differentiability of $b^+_r$ outside a set of measure zero.
-For approximate Busemann functions \eqref{b^+_r}, in the globally hyperbolic case (a) it is well-known that $|db^\pm_r|=1$ where defined; Theorem 3.6 of~\cite{McCann20}.
-In case (b) this also holds since we already know that $b_r^+$ is a.e.\ differentiable on $U$ and for any $q \in U$ there exists a timelike maximizer to $\gamma(r)$ (for large enough $r$, uniformly on compact subsets of $U$, {by Theorem \ref{T:Lipschitz}(ii)}).
+For approximate Busemann functions \eqref{b^+_r}, in the globally hyperbolic case (a) it is well-known that $|db^\pm_r|=1$ where defined; Theorem 3.6 of~\cite{McCann20}. {Under timelike geodesic completeness (b) instead,} this also holds since we already know that $b_r^+$ is a.e.\ differentiable on $U$ and for any $q \in U$ there exists a timelike maximizer to $\gamma(r)$ (for large enough $r$, uniformly on compact subsets of $U$, {by Theorem \ref{T:Lipschitz}(ii)}).
 Thus $|db^+|=1$ a.e.\ on $U$.
 The same estimates apply to $-b^-$.
 The reverse triangle inequality implies

 for all $y \in J^+(x)$, so $db^\pm_r$ and their limits are both future-directed (recall that the Lorentzian metric has signature $(+,-,\dots,-)$). \end{proof}